Detroit Vipers: Demise

 The 1998–99 season saw John Torchetti hired as general manager.
 The Vipers won another division title and advanced to the Eastern Conference Finals against the Orlando Solar Bears.
 The Vipers became the first and only team in IHL history to lose a best-of-seven playoff series after being up 3–0.
 During the off-season, Palace Sports & Entertainment purchased the Tampa Bay Lightning and made the Vipers their top minor league affiliate.
 As a result, Steve Ludzik was promoted as Lightning head coach in an effort by ownership to rebuild the struggling NHL club.
 Paulin Bordeleau took over as Vipers head coach.

 The Lightning remained barely competitive, prompting a mass transfer of talent from Detroit to Tampa throughout the season.
 This drained the Vipers of the strength and stability that they had experienced through the first five seasons of their existence.
 It also led to a swift, sudden and near-total collapse; the Vipers plummeted from having the second-best record a season prior to being dead last in the league.

 The Vipers' woes were nothing, however, compared to the worsening health of the IHL as the league was experiencing high travel costs, salary issues, and an inability to establish a sustainable relationship with the NHL.
 By the 2000–01 season, the Vipers were only one of eleven IHL teams still remaining.
 That season saw Brad Shaw take over as head coach.
-However, the Vipers finished dead last in the league in standings and attendance.
+However, the Vipers finished dead last in the league in both the standings and attendance.
 The impending demise of the IHL, combined with the plummeting attendance, led Palace Sports to find a new affiliate for the Lightning.

 On June 4, 2001, both the IHL and the Vipers ceased operations.